EiffelWebFramework/EWF/doc/workbook/basics/basics.md

 The **WSF_RESPONSE** provides features to define the response with information such as HTTP status codes (10x,20x, 30x, 40x, and 50x), response headers (Content-Type, Content-Length, etc.) and obviously the body of the message itself.

-**APPLICATION** is the root class of our example, it launches the application, using the corresponding connector, Which connector? this depends how you want to run it cgi, fcgi,nino or standalone.
+**APPLICATION** is the root class of our example, it launches the application, using the corresponding connector, Which connector? this depends how you want to run it cgi, fcgi,standalone.
 For development is recommended to use a standalone web server written in Eiffel, and run the execution within the EiffelStudio debugger.
 For production fcgi (or cgi) using Apache or another popular web server.

 ![Launcher Hierarchy](./Launcher Hierarchy.png "Launcher Hierarchy")